 Conduitt's sketch for the guidance of the monument designer is in the Keynes Library at King's College, Cambridge.

-Kent's original drawing and Rysbrack's terracotta model are in the Victoria & Albert Museum, London
+Kent's original drawing (altered by the sculptor) and Rysbrack's terracotta model are in the Victoria & Albert Museum, London

 Rysbrack's sculptors drawing is in the British Museum collection.